Getting past a weight-loss plateau

 Just because your weight loss has stalled, don't revert to bad habits.
 These tips can help you restart your weight-loss plan.By Mayo Clinic Staff

-You've been working hard to follow a healthy, low-calorie diet and improve your exercise habits, and your reward has been watching your weight go down and feeling better.
+You've been working hard to follow a healthy, low-calorie diet and improve your exercise habits.
+And your rewards have been watching your weight go down and feeling better.
 Now, however, for no reason you can identify, the scale has stopped budging.
 You've hit a weight-loss plateau.

 What is a weight-loss plateau?